CDJellen/otbench/otb/data/usna_cn2_sm/README.md

 ### Summary

-Scintillometer, meterological, and oceanographic data from the United States Naval Academy between June 2021 and August 2021, inclusive.
+Scintillometer, meteorological, and oceanographic data from the United States Naval Academy between June 2021 and August 2021, inclusive.
 The dataset includes Cn2 as measured by a ScinTec BLS450 Scintillometer, humidity and solar radiation from a co-located Davis Vantage Pro2 weather station, and air and water characteristics from a co-located NOAA Coastal Observation Station (8575512).

 ### Versions